ZoeyR/flif.rs/README.md

 flif.rs is a Rust implementation of the [flif16](http://flif.info/spec.html) image format.
 This project was inspired by the work on [flif-rs](https://github.com/panicbit/flif-rs).
 ## Current Status

-Currently this project is pre-alpha.
-As of right now it is only capable of decoding header data, pixel decoding is not yet implemented.
-The project will enter alpha status once enough pixel decoding is implemented to successfully decode the reference image in the examples folder.
+Currently this project in alpha stage.
+As of right now pixel data can be decoded but only for a limited subset of valid flif images.
+The most significant limitations are:
+- Animations are not supported.
+- Interlaced images are not supported.
+- Grayscale color space is not supported.
+- Certain transformations are not supported.

+As this project progresses more and more missing features will end up being supported.

 ## Development
 ### Prerequisites